gmbecker/contributing_to_r_lesson/outline.md

 ## Well That's Complicated

 - Optimal histogram construction is actually difficult
-- FD is a published alogrithm
+- FD is a published algorithm
   - Users are specifically requesting it via `breaks="FD"`

 ## Martin With More On Why Its Complicated